emmt/EasyRanges.jl/README.md

 two integers, `I ± ΔI` is a range of integers.
 If `I` is a `N`-dimensional Cartesian index, then `I ± ΔI` is a range of Cartesian indices and `ΔI` can be an integer, a `N`-tuple of integers, or a `N`-dimensional Cartesian index.
+Specifying `ΔI` as a single integer for a `N`-dimensional Cartesian index `I` is identical to specifying the same amount of stretching for each dimension.

 ### Shrinking